-Before you think I’ve turned nutritionista on you (not that that’s a problem, it’s just that clearly I’m not one)… and before we get to these delicious magnesium bombs… I’ve got to tell you what happened to me last summer.
+Before you think I’ve turned nutritionista on you (not that that’s a problem, it’s just that clearly I’m not one)… and before we get to these delicious magnesium bombs… I’ve got to tell you what happened to me a few summers ago.
 One day out of the blue I began to experience horrible leg cramps upon waking up.
 Some days I’d even wake up because of that.
 Fast forward a month, leg cramps were still happening so I did some quick research about what could be causing it, and one of the things that really stood out on the list was magnesium deficiency.
-I don’t know why that caught my attention — but somehow I felt there was something there, so I added it to my list of things to explore.
+I don’t know why that caught my attention — but somehow I felt there was something to that, so I added it to my list of things to explore.

 I started having pumpkin seed butter (a natural high source of magnesium) for breakfast every day, not really believing it would do much, but it actually turned out to be tastier than I imagined (especially homemade!).
 Lo and behold shortly thereafter my cramps went away COMPLETELY.
 I was shocked at the precise results.
 It’s rare to see such a quick and obvious result with natural cures, but this totally worked for me.

 So pumpkin seeds and pumpkin seed butter became little heroes in my life.
 And of course, my brain immediately starts thinking… green seed butter slopped onto apples is tasty and nutritious and all, but what about something prettier, more enticing… something you could feed to others who are picky about what their healthy food looks like…

 Enter magnesium chocolates.
 See what I’m doing here?
 I’m giving you a reason to NEED more chocolate ;)